VINOTH-RAJ-R/IppoPay/README.md

 This repository contains three programs, each in its respective folder.
 Below are instructions on how to run unit tests for the first two programs and details about the third program.

 ## Program 1 & 2 - Unit Testing
-**To run the unit test cases for Program 1 and Program 2, follow these commands:**
+**To run the unit test cases for Program 1 and Program 2, follow these Commands:**
 ```
 npx jest minAbsoluteDifference.test.js
 npx jest PasswordChecker.test.js